ehmiiz/ehmiizblog/content/cv/CV.md

 * Created API based automated workflows and other code-based processes
 * Multiple AD Migration projects
 * Secured and defended multiple AD environments for years
-* Active contributor of the PowerShell community, and other open-source projects: [GitHub Page](https://github.com/ehmiiz)
+* Active contributor of the PowerShell community, and other open-source projects
 * Accomplished Role-Based Access Delegation projects
 * Implemented and improved global password policies
 * Automated Domain Controller staging, with roles, agents and policies